Are You Smarter than a 5th Grader?: Gameplay

 Once all three forms of assistance are used or the tenth question is answered correctly, whichever comes first, the classmates must return to the tables and take no further active role in the game.

-Each correct answer moves the contestant up a payout ladder (the question value determines the difficulty, regardless of grade level), and by completing the first set of ten questions the contestant is offered a final, bonus question worth the grand prize from the highest primary school grade level (for example, fifth-grade in the American version or sixth-grade in the 2015 revival).
-The subject is given to the contestant but not the question, then a decision must be made either by ending the game or risking their winnings and continue playing.
-Once the contestant decides to go on, the question is then presented and they must answer it.
-They can't "drop out" or receive any assistance from the classmates.
-A correct answer wins the contestant the grand prize that varies from country to country.
-At the end of the game, the contestant must confess to the camera whether they are "smarter than a 5th grader", based on whether they have won the grand prize.
+Each correct answer moves the contestant up a payout ladder (the question value determines the difficulty, regardless of grade level), and by completing the first set of ten questions, the contestant is shown the subject of a final, bonus question worth the grand prize from the highest primary school grade level (for example, fifth grade in the American version or sixth grade in the 2015 revival) and must then decide to either drop out or attempt the question, at which point dropping out is no longer allowed.
+A correct answer wins the contestant the grand prize, which varies from country to country.
+At the end of the game, the contestant must confess to the camera whether they are "smarter than a 5th grader" or not, based on whether or not they have won the grand prize.